What is the Church’s relationship to the New Covenant?

 When I take away their sins.” “

 Today, the fullness of the Gentiles is still “coming in” to the body of Christ.
-One day, after the Church is removed, God deals with Israel directly.
+One day, after the Church is removed, God deals again with Israel directly.
 There comes a tribulation and a millennium.
 The NC is fulfilled in that Millennium.
 It is inaugurated at the end of the tribulation when Israel is nationally converted, as they “look on Him whom they have pierced” and a fountain of blessing flows to them for sin and uncleanness.

 At the time this document was written, a new American president was just inaugurated.
 He had been elected some time before, and the “ratification” took place when the electors gave him the required 270+ votes.
 But his actual inauguration came later.
 Many were rejoicing (and many angry) during the period in between ratification and inauguration.
 Some were choosing to remember the good old days under the prior president, others remembering the wondrous day when this new man won the election.